pniebrzydowski/wedding/content/en/accommodations/gasthof-zur-donaubruecke.md

 order: 3
 ---

+### Booking

+Be sure to contact the hotel directly via email or phone.
+The online booking system and Booking.com will show no availability, as the rooms are blocked off for our wedding.

 #### Rooms

 The single rooms have two twin beds, and can also be booked by 2 people for 80€.